KartikBansaliitg/HealthCare-System/README.md

 - <h4>A healthcare website that provides a smooth and efficient channel for patients to register themselves,        book appointments with doctors and access other basic medical services.</h4>
 <p>&nbsp&nbsp&nbsp&nbsp The implementation of HMS in our IITG Hospital will enable it to make decisions
-about the way they’re run, and<br> &nbsp&nbsp&nbsp&nbsp the work they perform which will in turn help us treat patients in a better way, access their real-time reports,&nbsp&nbsp&nbsp&nbsp and other information, their past clinical data and more can be done quickly which will lead to best patient outcomes.</p>
+about the way they’re run, and<br> &nbsp&nbsp&nbsp&nbsp the work they perform which will in turn help us treat patients in a better way, access their real-time reports, and <br>&nbsp&nbsp&nbsp&nbsp other information, their past clinical data and more can be done quickly which will lead to best patient outcomes.</p>

 - <h4>Captured the requirement analysis using ER Diagram to convert it into suitable relations with keys and constraints.</h4>
-<p>For more detailed explanation please refer to the *Detailed_Explanation* of the project</p>
+<p>&nbsp&nbsp&nbspFor more detailed explanation please refer to the *Detailed_Explanation* of the project</p>

 ## Features